DeepwaterExploration/DWE_OS/README.md

 #### Script

-To install on a **raspberry pi** without manually entering the commands, you can use the script found in the scripts/ directory.
+To install without manually entering the commands, you can use the script found in the scripts/ directory.

 **This script will install the application globally with autostart enabled by default, ensure you know what you are doing before proceeding.**

-The script can be executed with this command:
+The script can be executed with the following command:
 ```
-curl -fsSL https://raw.githubusercontent.com/DeepwaterExploration/exploreHD_Controls/main/scripts/install-rpi.sh | sudo -E bash -
+curl -fsSL https://raw.githubusercontent.com/DeepwaterExploration/exploreHD_Controls/main/scripts/install.sh | sudo -E bash -
 ```

-Once it is installed, the script should exit with the following message:
+Once installed, the script should exit with the following message:
 `Installation of exploreHD_Controls was successful.
 Please navigate to http://192.168.2.2:5000 to access the interface.`

-You can now jump to [Interface](#Interface) to finish the setup.
+You can now jump to [Interface](#Interface) to access the functionality.

 #### Commands